xcart/xcart-docs/_pages/kb_en/orders/managing_x-cart_order_statuses_(x-cart_5.2.7_and_later).md

 published: true
 order: 40
 ---

-In X-Cart versions 5.2.7 and later, order statuses can be managed using the module **Custom Order Statuses**.
+In X-Cart versions 5.2.7 and later, order statuses can be managed using the addon **Custom Order Statuses**.

 ![]({{site.baseurl}}/attachments/8750763/8719499.png)

-With this module you can:
+With this addon you can:

 *   [view and manage the list of order statuses](#viewing-order-statuses) supported by your X-Cart store;
 *   [add your own custom order statuses](#adding-custom-order-statuses);
 *   [rename existing order statuses](#renaming-order-statuses) (both {% link "system" ref_DkbTi1qJ#system-order-statuses %} and custom ones);
 *   [delete custom order statuses](#deleting-order-statuses) (NB: {% link "system" ref_DkbTi1qJ#system-order-statuses %} order statuses cannot be deleted).

-The module Custom Order Statuses is not compatible with X-Cart versions prior to X-Cart 5.2.7\.
+The addon Custom Order Statuses is not compatible with X-Cart versions prior to X-Cart 5.2.7\.
 For these older X-Cart versions, custom order statuses can be added using the method described in the article {% link "Adding new fulfilment/payment statuses (X-Cart 5.2.6 and earlier)" ref_NzhAvNte %}.

-## Viewing order statuses
+## Viewing Order Statuses

-With the module **Custom Order Statuses** installed and enabled, the complete list of order statuses used by your X-Cart store can be found in the section Order statuses (**Orders** > **Order statuses**):
+With the addon **Custom Order Statuses** installed and enabled, the complete list of order statuses used by your X-Cart store can be found in the section Order statuses (**Orders** > **Order statuses**):

 ![xc5_cos_order_statuses_section.png]({{site.baseurl}}/attachments/ref_7FIU2sxJ/xc5_cos_order_statuses_section.png)